Blog

 If you’re concerned about taking a mental health day because you’re afraid your employer won’t approve, speak up.
 Make time to talk with your supervisor about any mental concerns that you’re having.
 By being open and honest, he or she is more likely to understand your situation.

+How exactly do you plan a mental health day?
+There are various things you should do on a mental health day.
+You can read self-help books, visit self-care websites, and even talk to your therapist.
 If you already have paid time off, you’re at a better advantage to take a mental health day.
 You can also call in sick if you’re not feeling well and need to recover.
+Below are 10 things you should do for a mental health day.

 Exercise